springboardmentor545-lgtm/TeamB-IVR-Modernization/README.md

 ## 📞 Usage Flow

 The IVR system follows a structured flow to ensure smooth user interaction:

- 1.Call Initiation → A user dials into the IVR system.
+1. Call Initiation → A user dials into the IVR system.

-2.Greeting & Menu → The IVR welcomes the user and presents options (e.g., Press 1 for Balance, Press 2 for Support).
+2. Greeting & Menu → The IVR welcomes the user and presents options (e.g., Press 1 for Balance, Press 2 for Support).

-3.User Input → Input is captured through keypad (DTMF) or voice recognition (ASR).
+3. User Input → Input is captured through keypad (DTMF) or voice recognition (ASR).

-4.Middleware Processing → The input is forwarded to the middleware, which validates and routes the request.
+4. Middleware Processing → The input is forwarded to the middleware, which validates and routes the request.

-5.Backend Query → The backend retrieves the required data (e.g., balance details) from the database or service.
+5. Backend Query → The backend retrieves the required data (e.g., balance details) from the database or service.

-6.Response Formatting → Middleware processes the backend response into a user-friendly message.
+6. Response Formatting → Middleware processes the backend response into a user-friendly message.

-7.IVR Playback → The IVR communicates the result back to the user via text-to-speech or pre-recorded prompts.
+7. IVR Playback → The IVR communicates the result back to the user via text-to-speech or pre-recorded prompts.

-8.Session Completion → The user either ends the call or navigates back for additional actions.
+8. Session Completion → The user either ends the call or navigates back for additional actions.

 ## ⚠️ Error Handling